Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 We will now copy the bucket URL, it should look like "gs://project-name-id.appspot.com", **we copy it without the "gs://" and without the ".appspot.com" parts**.
 (This is our project unique identifier we will use later).
 So, **copy the code "project-name-id" part and save in a text note for later**.

+From this bucket, in case you cannot run the app, you can upload images directly to force retraining and test the drift logic.
+More on this topic in the [orchestration section](#Orchestration).

 #### Authentication (Firebase)

 Because users upload images to the cloud, we require authentication to connect to the service.
 End-users will be able to send images for the drift analysis and retraining when logged in.